dompdf/dompdf/README.md

 PDF documents internally support the following fonts: Helvetica, Times-Roman, Courier, Zapf-Dingbats, & Symbol.
 These fonts only support Windows ANSI encoding.
 In order for a PDF to display characters that are not available in Windows ANSI you must supply an external font.
-DomPdf will embed any referenced font in the PDF so long as it has been pre-loaded or is accessible to DomPdf and reference in CSS @font-face rules.
+Dompdf will embed any referenced font in the PDF so long as it has been pre-loaded or is accessible to dompdf and reference in CSS @font-face rules.
 See the
 [font overview](https://github.com/dompdf/dompdf/wiki/About-Fonts-and-Character-Encoding)
 for more information on how to use fonts.

-The [DejaVu TrueType fonts](http://dejavu-fonts.org) have been pre-installed to give DomPdf decent Unicode character coverage by default.
+The [DejaVu TrueType fonts](http://dejavu-fonts.org) have been pre-installed to give dompdf decent Unicode character coverage by default.
 To use the DejaVu fonts reference the font in your stylesheet, e.g. `body { font-family: Deja Vu Sans; }` (for DejaVu Sans).